Discover more from Football Archaeology

 Tossing the ball to a teammate positioned behind the passer ensured the ball went to an onside player (one closer to their goal than the passer).
 While some passes went forward, doing so was illegal, leading to the loss of possession when called.

-rule-makers of 1906 allowed tossing the ball to a teammate positioned forward of the passes (closer to the opponent’s goal than the passer).
-Though heavily restricted, the forward pass was revolutionary by virtue of it violating one of rugby’s fundamental rules, the onside rule.
+Seeking to open up the game and give offenses more options to move the ball, the 1906 rule-makers allowed tossing the ball to a teammate positioned forward of the pass (closer to the opponent’s goal than the passer).
+Though heavily restricted, the forward pass was revolutionary because it violated one of rugby’s fundamental rules, the onside rule.